demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 * Dependency Injection using Partial Application

-  > We partiall apply the first two parameters of the `signupUser` function to inject the depencencies that are responsible for creating the user and sending the signup email.
-Scott Wlaschin written [an excellent article](https://fsharpforfunandprofit.com/posts/dependency-injection-1/) on this subject.
+  > We partially applied the first two parameters of the `signupUser` function to inject the dependencies that are responsible for creating the user and sending the signup email.
+Scott Wlaschin has written [an excellent article](https://fsharpforfunandprofit.com/posts/dependency-injection-1/) on this subject.

 * [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/)